James4Ever0/hy/README.md

 You have to install `parse` from pip, also [reloading](https://github.com/James4Ever0/reloading).

-Also, a nice hy code formatter [nelean](https://github.com/James4Ever0/nelean) compatible with this modified version of hy.
+Also, I write a nice hy code formatter [nelean](https://github.com/James4Ever0/nelean) depending on this modified version of hy.

 If you want hy syntax highlighting: [vim-hy](https://github.com/hylang/vim-hy)